 The processing of special categories of data (in accordance with Art.
 9 para.
 1 DSGVO) is governed by the provisions of Art.
 9 para.
 2 DSGVO.

-Security measuresWe take appropriate technical and organizational measures in accordance with the legal requirements, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the varying probability of occurrence and severity of the risk to the rights and freedoms of natural persons, in order to ensure a level of protection appropriate to the risk.
+Security measuresWe take appropriate technical and organizational measures to ensure a level of security appropriate to the risk in accordance with the law, taking into account the state of the art, the cost of implementation and the nature, scope, context and purposes of the processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons.

-These measures shall include in particular the safeguarding of the confidentiality, integrity and availability of data by controlling physical access to data, as well as access, input, disclosure, safeguarding of availability and segregation thereof.
-Furthermore, we have established procedures to ensure that data subjects' rights are exercised, data is deleted, and we respond to any threats to the data.
-Furthermore, we take the protection of personal data into account as early as the development or selection of hardware, software and processes, in accordance with the principle of data protection through technology design and data protection-friendly default settings.
+The measures include, in particular, safeguarding the confidentiality, integrity and availability of data by controlling physical access to the data, as well as the access, input, transfer, safeguarding of availability and separation of the data.
+Furthermore, we have established procedures to ensure the exercise of data subjects' rights, deletion of data, and response to data compromise.
+Furthermore, we already take the protection of personal data into account during the development and selection of hardware, software and processes, in accordance with the principle of data protection through technology design and through data protection-friendly default settings.

-If we disclose, transmit or otherwise grant access to data to other companies in our group of companies, this is done in particular for administrative purposes as a legitimate interest and, moreover, on a basis that complies with the legal requirements.
+If we disclose or transfer data to other companies in our group of companies or otherwise grant them access, this is done in particular for administrative purposes as a legitimate interest and, in addition, on a basis that complies with the legal requirements.

-Right of rectification: In accordance with the law, you have the right to request the completion of the data concerning you or the rectification of incorrect data concerning you.
+Right of rectification: In accordance with the law, you have the right to request that the data concerning you be completed or that the inaccurate data concerning you be rectified.

-Right to data transferability: You have the right to receive data concerning you that you have provided to us in a structured, common and machine-readable format in accordance with the law, or to request that it be transferred to another responsible party.
+Right to data portability: You have the right to receive data relating to you that you have provided to us in a structured, common and machine-readable format in accordance with the legal requirements, or to request that it be transferred to another controller.

-Complaints to the supervisory authority: You also have the right to lodge a complaint with the competent supervisory authority in accordance with the statutory provisions.
+Complaint to the supervisory authority: You also have the right to file a complaint with the competent supervisory authority in accordance with the legal requirements.

-Note: Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or one of its affiliated companies.DISQUS comment functionOn the basis of our legitimate interests in efficient, secure and user-friendly comment management, we make every effort to ensure that our comments are managed in accordance with Art.
-6 Para.
+Note: Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or one of its affiliated companies.DISQUS comment functionWe use the comment service DISQUS based on our legitimate interests in an efficient, secure and user-friendly comment management pursuant to Art.
+6 para.
 1 lit. f.
-DSGVO we use the commentary service DISQUS, offered by DISQUS, Inc. 301 Howard St, Floor 3 San Francisco, California- 94105, USA.
-DISQUS is certified under the Privacy-Shield-Agreement and thus offers a guarantee to comply with the European data protection law: https://www.privacyshield.gov/participant?id=a2zt0000000TRkEAAW&status=Active.
+DSGVO, we use the comment service DISQUS, offered by DISQUS, Inc, 301 Howard St, Floor 3 San Francisco, California- 94105, USA.
+DISQUS is certified under the Privacy Shield Agreement and thus offers a guarantee of compliance with European data protection law: https://www.privacyshield.gov/participant?id=a2zt0000000TRkEAAW&status=Active.

-To use the DISQUS comment function, users can log in using their own DISQUS user account or an existing social media account (e.g. OpenID, Facebook, Twitter or Google).
-In this case, DISQUS obtains the users' login data from the platforms.
-It is also possible to use the DISQUS comment function as a guest without creating or using user accounts with DISQUS or one of the specified social media providers.
+To use the DISQUS comment function, users can log in via their own DISQUS user account or an existing social media account (e.g. OpenID, Facebook, Twitter or Google).
+In this case, the user's login data is obtained by DISQUS from the platforms.
+It is also possible to use the DISQUS comment function as a guest without creating or using a user account with DISQUS or one of the specified social media providers.

 Furthermore, we reserve the right, on the basis of our legitimate interests in accordance with Art.
 6 para.
 1 lit. f.
 DSGVO, to process the information provided by users for the purpose of spam detection.

-You can cancel the receipt of our subscription at any time, i.e. revoke your consent.
-We may store the unsubscribed e-mail addresses for up to three years on the basis of our legitimate interests before we delete them in order to be able to prove a previously given consent.
-The processing of this data is limited to the purpose of a possible defence against claims.
-An individual request for deletion is possible at any time, provided that at the same time the former existence of a consent is confirmed.Akismet Anti-Spam CheckOur online offer uses the service "Akismet", which is offered by Automattic Inc., 60 29th Street #343, San Francisco, CA 94110, USA.
-The use is based on our legitimate interests as defined in Art.
+You can cancel receipt of our subscription at any time, i.e. revoke your consents.
+We may store unsubscribed email addresses for up to three years based on our legitimate interests before deleting them to be able to prove consent formerly given.
+The processing of this data is limited to the purpose of a possible defense against claims.
+An individual deletion request is possible at any time, provided that the former existence of consent is confirmed at the same time.Akismet anti-spam checkOur online offering uses the "Akismet" service provided by Automattic Inc, 60 29th Street #343, San Francisco, CA 94110, USA.
+The use is based on our legitimate interests within the meaning of Art.
 6 para.
 1 lit. f) DSGVO.
 With the help of this service, comments from real people are distinguished from spam comments.
-For this purpose, all comment data is sent to a server in the USA, where it is analysed and stored for four days for comparison purposes.
-If a comment has been classified as spam, the data is stored beyond this period.
-This information includes the name entered, the email address, the IP address, the comment content, the referrer, information on the browser used and the computer system and the time of entry.
+For this purpose, all comment details are sent to a server in the USA, where they are analyzed and stored for four days for comparison purposes.
+If a comment has been classified as spam, the data is stored beyond this time.
+This information includes the name entered, the email address, the IP address, the comment content, the referrer, information about the browser used as well as the computer system and the time of the entry.

-Users are welcome to use pseudonyms, or refrain from entering their name or email address.
-You can completely prevent the transmission of data by not using our comment system.
-That would be a pity, but unfortunately we do not see any other alternatives that work as effectively.
+Users are welcome to use pseudonyms, or to refrain from entering their name or email address.
+You can completely prevent the transfer of data by not using our commenting system.
+That would be a shame, but unfortunately we don't see any other alternatives that work just as effectively.

 Retrieval of profile pictures at GravatarWe use the Gravatar service of Automattic Inc, 60 29th Street #343, San Francisco, CA 94110, USA, within our online offer and especially in our blog.

 Gravatar is a service where users can register and store profile pictures and their e-mail addresses.
-If users leave contributions or comments on other websites (especially blogs) using their e-mail address, their profile pictures can be displayed next to the contributions or comments.
-For this purpose, the e-mail address provided by the user is transmitted in encrypted form to Gravatar for the purpose of checking whether a profile is stored for it.
-This is the only purpose of transmitting the e-mail address and it will not be used for other purposes, but will be deleted afterwards.
+If users leave posts or comments on other online presences (especially blogs) with the respective email address, their profile pictures can be displayed next to the posts or comments.
+For this purpose, the email address provided by the users is transmitted to Gravatar in encrypted form for the purpose of checking whether a profile is stored for it.
+This is the sole purpose of the transmission of the email address and it will not be used for other purposes, but deleted afterwards.

 The use of emojis is based on our legitimate interests, i.e. interest in an attractive design of our online offer according to Art.
 6 para.
 1 lit. f.
 DSGVO.
-Collection of access data and log filesWe, or rather our hosting provider, collects access data and log files on the basis of our legitimate interests in accordance with Art.
+Collection of access data and log filesWe, or rather our hosting provider, collects data on the basis of our legitimate interests within the meaning of Art.
 6 para.
 1 lit. f.
-DSGVO.
-DSGVO collects data on every access to the server on which this service is located (so-called server log files).
-The access data includes the name of the accessed website, file, date and time of access, transferred data volume, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited site), IP address and the requesting provider.
+DSGVO, we collect data about each access to the server on which this service is located (so-called server log files).
+The access data includes the name of the website accessed, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.

-For security reasons (e.g. to clarify misuse or fraud), log file information is stored for a maximum of 7 days and then deleted.
-Data whose further storage is required for evidential purposes are excluded from deletion until the respective incident has been finally clarified.New Relic - Server Monitoring and Error TrackingWith the help of Server Monitoring & Error Tracking, we ensure the availability and integrity of our online offer and use the data processed to technically optimise our online offer.
+Log file information is stored for security reasons (e.g. for the clarification of abuse or fraud) for a maximum of 7 days and then deleted.
+Data whose further storage is necessary for evidentiary purposes is excluded from deletion until the final clarification of the respective incident.New Relic - Server Monitoring and Error TrackingWith the help of server monitoring and error tracking, we ensure the availability and integrity of our online offering and use the data processed in the process to technically optimize our online offering.

-For these purposes, we use the service New Relic, Inc. Attn: Legal Department 188 Spear Street, Suite 1200 San Francisco, CA 94105, USA New Relic is certified under the Privacy Shield Agreement and thus offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt0000000TNPiAAO&status=Active).
+For these purposes, we use the service New Relic, Inc. Attn: Legal Department 188 Spear Street, Suite 1200 San Francisco, CA 94105, USA.
+New Relic is certified under the Privacy Shield agreement and thereby offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt0000000TNPiAAO&status=Active).

-New Relic processes aggregated performance data, i.e. performance, capacity utilisation and comparable technical values, which provide information about the stability and any conspicuous features of our online offer.
-In case of errors and conspicuousness, individual inquiries of the users of our online offer are recorded pseudonymously in order to identify and eliminate sources of problems.
-In this case, pseudonym means in particular that the IP addresses of the users are stored shortened by the last two digits (so-called IP masking).
-The aggregated data is deleted after three months, the pseudonymised data after seven days.
+New Relic processes aggregated performance data, i.e. performance, utilization and comparable technical values, which provide information about the stability and any anomalies of our online offer.
+In the event of errors and conspicuousness, individual inquiries of the users of our online offer are recorded pseudonymously in order to identify and eliminate sources of problems.
+In this case, pseudonymous means in particular that the IP addresses of the users are stored shortened by the last two digits (so-called IP masking).
+The aggregated data is deleted after three months, the pseudonymized data after seven days.